Homepage > Welsh gold

 Miners at the Clogau mine

-Each piece of Clogau jewellery contains a touch of rare Welsh gold from the Clogau St. David’s Gold Mine in Bontddu (“bont-thee”), in Snowdonia, North Wales - the same mine that has supplied the gold used in some Royal Family wedding rings.
+Each piece of Clogau jewellery contains rare Welsh gold, including some from the Clogau St. David’s Gold Mine in Bontddu (“bont-thee”), in Snowdonia, North Wales - the same mine that has supplied the gold used in some Royal Family wedding rings.

 In 1854, Mr Goodman, the original director of the Clogau copper mine accidentally discovered gold.
 From that day on, the copper mine was given a rich new life with the first seam from the Clogau St. David’s Gold Mine producing very beautiful and distinctive rose-coloured Welsh gold.